Talk to us arrow

 There are three groups of Indigenous people found in Canada – the First Nations, Inuit and Métis.

-The First Nations first settled in Canada over 15,000 years ago and since then have developed many different communities across the land, each with its own customs, culture and character.
+First settled in Canada over 15,000 years ago and since then have developed many different communities across the land, each with its own customs, culture and character.
 Today in Canada there are 634 recognised First Nations governments or groups and these are mostly found in British Columbia and Ontario.

 The Métis are the descendants the Thule culture and the Inuit live in the Arctic regions of Greenland, Canada and Alaska.